hirasunaryou/finger-controlled-breakout/README.md

    ```

 ## Controls
 - With camera: Move your palm left/right (default) or use index fingertip; pinch (thumb-index) to launch/relaunch.
+Hold pinch while catching the ball with the paddle to stick it, then release to fire.
-- Keyboard fallback: Arrow keys or `A/D` move the paddle; Space launches; `Esc` quits.
+- Keyboard fallback: Arrow keys or `A/D` move the paddle; Space launches; holding `Space` or `Shift` catches; `Esc` quits.
 - Mirror input when needed: `python -m src.main --mirror`
-- Adjust smoothing if motion feels too snappy or sluggish: `python -m src.main --smoothing-alpha 0.15`
+- Adjust smoothing if motion feels too snappy or sluggish: `python -m src.main --smoothing-alpha 0.15 --smoothing-deadzone 0.01`
 - Show the debug overlay for hand detection and FPS: `python -m src.main --show-debug-overlay`
+- Calibrate camera reach: run camera mode, press `C`, then follow the prompts: pinch at your leftmost comfortable point, then pinch at the rightmost point.
+The values save to `~/.finger_breakout.json` and load automatically.

 ## CLI options (examples)
 - Force keyboard-only mode: